 No redundant layers - A given layer can appear just once in a map.
 For example, a drawing of roads can appear only once as a layer in a map.
 We cannot have a map that has two layer tabs that both refer to the same roads drawing.
 It is possible using programming or by manually changing a map's properties to add two layers to a map that both refer to the same roads drawing.
 However, in that case only one layer tab will appear in the map window.
 Both "roads" layers will appear in the Layers pane but only the first, upper layer will be valid and will be usable.
 Any additional layers referring to the same roads drawing will be invalid and will not be usable.
 The invalid layers will appear in the Layers pane so we can select them and delete them, a useful way of cleaning up programming errors.

-Measurements - We can measure distances and bearings in maps using the Tracker tool.
+Measurements - We can measure distances and bearings in maps using the path measurement tool.

 File - Create - New Map

 Example: Project Pane Tutorial - In this example we take an extended tour of the Project pane, engaging in a variety of simple but typical moves that are illustrated step by step.

 Example: Layers Tutorial - We take a tour of the Layers pane, learning how to manage layer display order, select layers, turn several layers on and off at the same time, alter opacity settings for one or more layers and how to change background color.

 Example: Create Maps - Maps are used to show layers that can be drawings, images, and labels.
 This topic shows how to create new, blank maps, how to create maps from existing components, and how to create maps from other maps.

 Example: How Not to Format a Drawing - When using Style to format a drawing it is a really bad idea to use the same color for objects that is used for the background color.
 It can also be a bad idea to use transparent color.
 This topic illustrates why.